emmannyyy/data-insights-chat/README.md

 - **On a scale from 1 to 10, how would you rate your overall mental health during the academic year?**: Numeric response where students rate their overall mental health on a scale from 1 to 10.

 - **What support services do you think would help improve your academic experience and mental health?**: Open-ended response where students suggest support services that could help improve their academic experience and mental health.

-## Note to Applicants

-We understand that completing all the features within the mini project can be challenging.
-The main objective of this project is to assess your technical capabilities and how you approach problem-solving.

-**Focus on what you can do best!**

-- Feel free to prioritise certain core features.
-- You can implement bonus features like visualisations or predefined insights summaries if time permits.
-- We encourage you to be creative and utilise any AI code generation tools to assist you in building the project.

-**Showcase your skills!**

-- We are more interested in your thought process, how you tackle challenges, and the overall functionality of your application.
-- In your GitHub repository's README file, document your approach, any libraries or frameworks used, and any limitations your project might have or challenges you faced.

-**Don't hesitate to ask for help!**

-- If you encounter any difficulties during the development process, feel free to search online resources, explore documentation, or reach out via email.

-**This mini project is designed to be a learning experience.
-We look forward to seeing your solutions!**

-## Confidentiality Notice

-**We kindly ask you to maintain the confidentiality of the project details and not share them with other applicants or post them online.
-This ensures a fair assessment for all candidates.
-Thank you for your understanding and cooperation.**